Abbeydale Grange School

-Abbeydale Grange School was a mixed comprehensive school in Sheffield, England, established in 1958 and closed after the 2009/10 academic year, after being listed amongst the schools with the worst GCSE examination results.
+Abbeydale Grange School was a mixed comprehensive school in Sheffield, England, established in 1969 and closed after the 2009/10 academic year, after being listed amongst the schools with the worst GCSE examination results.

 Admissions

 The school was set in a green site off Abbeydale Road (part of the A621), a short bus journey from Sheffield city centre.
 It served both the local area and the wider city community.

 Upper school

 The Upper School was north of the Lower School site.

 Lower school

 The Lower School site closed in July 2010, and was adjacent, to the south of the Upper School site.

 Redevelopment

 After the School was closed the site was cleared, and in 2016 it was announced that a new housing development was to be constructed on the former lower school land.

 History

 Grammar school

-The school originated in 1958 as Abbeydale Boy's Grammar School.
-At its start the school had a strong academic reputation.
+The school can be traced to one pre-existing school before World War II: Abbeydale Grammar School for Girls and the 1958 founded boys' Grange Grammar School, housed in two former mansions called Holt House and Grange House respectively, on Abbeydale Road in Millhouses.
+The first was subsequently merged into Hurlfields Girls' Grammar School in 1947 and in 1954 the merged school on this site was renamed Grange Girls' Grammar School.

+Abbeydale Boys' Grammar School was established nearby in 1958.
 The building of this school had begun in 1956 and was the replacement for Nether Edge Grammar School which had been founded in 1927.

-This school originated in 1966, a replacement for Nether Edge Grammar school for boys.
-It became Abbeydale Grange Comprehensive School in 1969 The school became a mixed school at that time by joining with Abbeydale Grammar school for girls.
+In 1969 Abbeydale Grange School (a mixed comprehensive school) was formed from the merger of Grange Girls' Grammar School and Abbeydale Boys' Grammar School.